 Also of interest is that Canterbury has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 16.30% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Canterbury telecommute to their jobs.
+Overall, about 16.30% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Canterbury is that it can take a long time to commute to work.
 In Canterbury, the average commute to work is 31.57 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Canterbury doesn't have a public transportation system that people use for their commute.
+Canterbury is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Canterbury ranks among the highest in the nation.
 Of the 25-and-older adult population in Canterbury, 48.54% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.